Advertisement

 “We are literally desperate.
 And we’re in an unsustainable position of basically shoring up the inadequate benefit system that is letting people down.
 We are running to stay still.”

-While anti-poverty campaigners and charities including the Trussell Trust lobby for long-term solutions – such as the introduction of an “essentials guarantee” so that people can afford the basics they need to survive – there remains an immediate need for people to get food even when they can’t afford it.
+While anti-poverty campaigners and charities including Trussell lobby for long-term solutions – such as a welfare system that’s generous enough to enable people to afford essentials – there remains an immediate need for people to get food even when they can’t afford it.

 Are food banks the answer?